-Maybe it’s just me, but it seems like something is always trying to discourage me.
-Fortunately, I've learned to put on the helmet of salvation, because I know discouragement is an enemy holding me back.
+Maybe it’s just the way I think, but it seems like something is always trying to discourage me.
+Fortunately, I've learned to put on the helmet of salvation.
+I need to, for discouragement is an enemy holding me back.

 But still, it’s easy to get down if I watch too much news, my circumstances are testing my patience, or friends or family are struggling.